 How long will it take to heal?
 Healing time varies depending upon what surgery you are having done and factors unique to each patient.
 In general, a certain degree of post-operative bruising and swelling is normal after most surgeries.
 These tend to peak at day 2 or 3 after surgery, and then slowly improve each day thereafter.
 It may take anywhere from 1 to 2 weeks for these changes to fully resolve.
 If sutures need to be removed, this is usually done around 7 to 10 days after surgery.
 While an incision is usually stable and “healed” at this point, it is important to note that wound healing actually extends over several weeks to months.
 In order to achieve the best result, sun protection and general skin care are essential.
 We recommend a Vitamin Regimen which promotes healing conditions.
 Factors such as skin type and smoking may delay healing.

 Can I go back to work after my surgery?
 This will vary depending upon the surgery you have done and what type of activity your job entails.
-Most patients are able to return to their jobs within a few days after surgery; some patients may return in about a week.
+Most patients are able to return to their jobs the day after surgery; some patients may return in about a week.
 If your job requires physical activity, you should note that you will be limited to only light physical activity with no heavy lifting during the first week.
 Please discuss work concerns prior to your procedure so we may provide proper support.

 Can I go to the gym after my surgery?
 In general, we limit patients to light activity only with no heavy lifting for at least the first week following surgery.
 Depending on the surgery, some patients may resume light aerobic activity during the first week.